dda410/Bproject/src/README.md

 This folder contains the modified dalvik/vm/ sources of TRACEDROID:

-- dalvikTraceDroid4.4_fullTrace: contains the sources of the tracedroid that performs full tracing.
+- dalvikTraceDroid4.4_fullTrace: contains the sources of the TRACEDROID that performs full tracing.
 - dalvikTraceDroid4.4_filterTrace: contains the sources of the TRACEDROID version that does not trace system jar executed bytecode.